Current academic practice

-Our process is also informed by Toni Prug’s [Prug2010] paper on community reviewing: submission proposals will be made on our open email list.
+Our process is also informed by Toni Prug’s (2010) paper on community reviewing: submission proposals can be made on our open email list.
 Prospective authors will then be told by our peer review community whether their proposal is appropriate for the journal and if any additional key elements are missing.

 JOURNAL OF PEER PRODUCTION review process

 Prospective authors and reviewers are invited to carefully read this section.